Ronson (company): United Kingdom and International unit spun off

 Continuing losses led to the sale of the UK division in September 1981 to Jeffrey Port, who quickly reorganized it as Ronson International.
 The losses continued, and the new company was in receivership by July 1982.
 Geoffrey Lord bought it in 1983, renamed it Ronson Exports Limited, and attempted to return to profitability by adopting the competition's approach of importing lighters produced cheaply in Asia.

 In 1994, Howard Hodgson of Halkin Holdings acquired Ronson Exports Ltd for £10 million, reorganizing it again into Ronson PLC and bringing in skilled management from outside.
 The product line was re-expanded and the brand reintroduced worldwide.
 In the late 90s, there was an unsuccessful effort to expand into various "lifestyle products" such as watches and sunglasses, leading to heavy losses and the ousting of Hodgson as CEO.

 Victor Kiam (owner of Remington Products) acquired a controlling interest in the company and became CEO in July 1998.
 Kiam embarked on cost-cutting measures, including the end of UK production for the company's premier products.
 By 2001, expansion into disposable lighters allowed Ronson Intl to post a marginal profit for the first time in years, but more heavy losses led to major downsizing from 2003-2004 and an abortive effort to rebrand as Powerdraught Limited.

 North American sales

-In 2010, the remaining intellectual property assets (i.e. trademarks) of the core North American companies were sold to longtime competitor Zippo.
+In 2010, the company filed for bankruptcy and the remaining intellectual property assets (i.e. trademarks) of the core North American companies were sold to longtime competitor Zippo.
 Zippo continues to maintain Ronson as a distinct brand identity and markets "RONSON" lighters and "RONSONOL" fuel in the US, Canada, and Mexico.

 In October 2010, the still-operational Ronson Aviation branch was acquired by Landmark Aviation.